datavis-tech/reactive-property/README.md

 ## Quick Start

-Install the library by running the command
+Install the library by running this command.

 `npm install reactive-property`

-Require it in your code like this:
+Require it in your code like this.

 ```javascript
 var ReactiveProperty = require("reactive-property");